bigscience-workshop/bigscience/jz/slurm/README.md

 In this recipe we accomplish 2 things:

 1. Allow modification to the next job's slurm script
-2. Allow suspending and resuming job arrays w/o losing the place in the queue when not being to continue running a job
+2. Allow suspending and resuming job arrays w/o losing the place in the queue when not being ready to continue running a job

 SLURM is a very unforgiving environment where a small mistake can cost days of waiting time.
 But there are strategies to mitigate some of this harshness.